harvardinformatics/snpArcher/README.md

 If your reads are stored in somewhere seperate of the workflow (e.g.: a scratch disk) then you can specify the path to your reads using the `fq1` and `fq2` fields.

 A python script `workflow/write_samples.py` is included to help write the sample sheet for you.
-This script has three arguments:
+This script has four required arguments:
 |Argument| Description|
 | ------ | ---------- |
 | `-s / --sample_list` | Path to a sample list.
 One sample per line |